ZeanQin/zeanqin.github.io/_posts/2019-09-09-definitive-guide-typescript.md

 ## Interfaces in TypeScript

-An interface describes the minimum number of properties/functions and the type of each property/function that an implementing object has to have.
+An interface describes the minimum number of fields/properties/functions and the type of each field/property/function that an implementing object has to have.

+_JavaScript has no concept of interfaces_.
+That means, the interfaces will not be compiled into anything in JavaScript, and the JavaScript rumtime will have no mention of interfaces anywhere.

+### 1. Interface Examples

+#### Example A

 We can simplify this,